-- a) Two optional methods for rapidly applying the 2X dosing solutions onto the 96-well plates may be utilized.
-The first method is to add each of the 2X dosing solutions into labeled, sterile reservoirs (e.g., Corning/Costar model 4870 sterile polystyrene 50 mL reagent reservoirs and/or Corning/Transtar model 4878 disposable reservoir liners, 8-channel).
-The second method utilizes a "dummy" plate (i.e., an empty sterile 96-well plate) prepared to hold the dosing solutions immediately prior to treatment of the test plate (with cells).
+- a) Two optional methods for rapidly applying the 2X dosing solutions onto the 96-well plates may be utilized. - 1) The first method is to add each of the 2X dosing solutions into labeled, sterile reservoirs (e.g., Corning/Costar model 4870 sterile polystyrene 50 mL reagent reservoirs; or Corning/Transtar model 4878 disposable reservoir liners, 8-channel; or other multichannel reservoirs). - 2) The second method utilizes a "dummy" plate (i.e., an empty sterile 96-well plate) prepared to hold the dosing solutions immediately prior to treatment of the test plate (with cells).
 The test chemical and control dosing solutions should be dispensed into the dummy plate in the same pattern/order as will be applied to the plate containing cells.
-More volume than needed for the test plate (i.e. greater than 50 μ /well) should be in the wells of the dummy plate.
+More volume than needed for the test plate (i.e. greater than 50 μl/well) should be in the wells of the dummy plate.

 At the time of treatment initiation, a multi-channel micropipettor is used to transfer the 2X dosing solutions, from the reservoirs or dummy plate, to the appropriate wells on the treatment plate (as described in step c. below).
-These methods will ensure that the dosing solutions can be transferred rapidly to the appropriate wells of the test plate to initiate treatment times and to minimize the range of treatment initiation times across a large number of treatment plates, and to prevent "out of order" dosing. - b) After 24 h ± 1 h incubation of the cells, remove Routine Culture Medium from the cells by careful inversion of the plate (i.e., "dump") over an appropriate receptacle.
-Gently blot the plate on a sterile paper towel so that the monolayer is minimally disrupted.
-Do not use automatic plate washers for this procedure nor vacuum aspiration. - c) Immediately add 50 μ L of fresh pre-warmed Routine Culture Medium to all of the wells, including the blanks.
-Add 50 μ L of Chemical Dilution Medium to the blank wells.
-Then add 50 μ L Chemical Dilution Medium containing either the appropriate concentration of test chemical, the PC, or the VC (see Figure 2 for the plate configuration).
-The solutions will be transferred from the dummy plate to the test plate by adding the vehicle control first then lowest to highest dose so that the same pipette tips on the eight channel pipettor can be used for the whole plate.
+These methods will ensure that the dosing solutions can be transferred rapidly to the appropriate wells of the test plate to initiate treatment times and to minimize the range of treatment initiation times across a large number of treatment plates, and to prevent "out of order" dosing.
+Do not use a multichannel repeater pipette for dispensing test chemical to the plates.